 - Wear protective clothing (long sleeves and pants, shirts with collars, tightly woven fabrics that don't let light through), hats (wide-brimmed) and eyewear (specifically made to protect from UV rays)

 - Use sunscreens with SPF of 30 or greater: apply to all exposed areas

 - Minimise daytime outdoor activities and ensure full skin cover when outdoors

 - Undergo frequent skin examinations by someone who has been taught to recognise signs of skin cancer.
 Report to your doctor any suspicious spots or growths immediately.

 - Examination by a dermatologist at least every 3–6 months.
 Any suspicious growths can be biopsied.
 Skin cancers are usually excised.

 - Frequent eye examinations by an ophthalmologist.

 - Yearly testing (through to age 20) for potential neurological problems.

-Actinic keratoses may be treated by cryotherapy or 5-fluorouracil cream.
-Some xeroderma pigmentosum patients who have had many skin cancers may be prescribed isotretinoin.
+Actinic keratoses may be treated by cryotherapy, 5-fluorouracil cream or other topical agents.
+Some xeroderma pigmentosum patients that have had many skin cancers may be prescribed isotretinoin.
 This is a vitamin A derivative that may prevent formation of new cancers.

 What is the prognosis?